HardisonCo/.github/international/senegal/sn-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with sn_Health systems in Senegal.
+This document outlines how HMS-ESQ is integrated with sn-health systems in Senegal.